phidea

 A typical restaurant insurance program in 2026 includes:

-2. Property insurance — covers your physical restaurant (building if owned, contents always: equipment, inventory, furniture, fixtures).
+2. Property insurance — your physical restaurant (building if owned, contents always: equipment, inventory, furniture, fixtures).
 Building coverage often "tenant's improvements and betterments" if you're leasing.

-5. Liquor liability — covers third-party claims arising from alcohol service (dram-shop liability — over-served patron causes injury).
+5. Liquor liability — third-party claims arising from alcohol service (dram-shop liability — over-served patron causes injury).
 Required separately if you serve alcohol; not part of standard GL.

 7. Equipment breakdown — covers failure of HVAC, refrigeration, fryers, ovens, dishwashers.
 Often a BOP add-on.

-8. Employment Practices Liability (EPL) — covers wrongful termination, discrimination, harassment claims by employees.
+8. Employment Practices Liability (EPL) — wrongful termination, discrimination, harassment claims by employees.
 Restaurant turnover and labor-law complexity make this increasingly important.

 10. Auto liability — for restaurants with delivery vehicles, food trucks, or owned vehicles.
 Hired-and-non-owned auto for delivery via DoorDash / Uber Eats integration is its own complexity.